Updated: Aug 3

 Written by: Dr. Sam Fecich @SFecich, Jordyn Pistilli @jordyn_pistilli, Hannah Sansom @HannahJSansom, and Jessie Pyle @JessieJPyle

-Day of volunteers – These roles are great for students who are in a time crunch, student teaching in the spring, or first-time attendees to an EdCamp, but still want to help.
+Day of volunteers: These roles are significant for students in a time crunch, student teaching in the spring, or first-time attendees to an EdCamp, but still want to help.
 Day-of volunteers are the backbone of our Edcamp.
 They include greeters, Tinkerlounge demonstrators, facilitators, and prize patrol runners.
-The commitment to a day of volunteering is that s/he must be available for two 1 hour meetings, the first two weeks in advance and another one week before Edcamp to learn of your duties and help stuff goodie bags.
-Each volunteer must be available the day of Edcamp – obviously.
-The perks of being a Day Of Volunteer: experience working with a group, full day of professional development on the campus, dibs on swag, and a volunteer certificate.
+The commitment to a day of volunteering is that s/he must be available for two 1 hour meetings, the first two weeks in advance and another one week before Edcamp, to learn of your duties and help stuff goodie bags.
+Each volunteer must be available on the day of Edcamp.
+The perks of being a Day Of Volunteer: experience working with a group, a full day of professional development on the campus, dibs on swag, and a volunteer certificate.

-Sponsorship Seeker – works throughout the fall and spring to secure sponsors that are monetary, and product-based.
+Sponsorship Seeker – works throughout the fall and spring to secure monetary sponsors and product-based.
 This requires you to send out a letter (we already have it created) via email to our list of sponsors.
 You will also be asked to reach out and find some new sponsors for the 2020 Edcamp.
 For this position, we have a spreadsheet that we update yearly with contacts, products, sites, etc.

 Know your limits!
-Don’t stress yourself out!
+Don t stress yourself out!
 Ask for help when you need it!

 Make, use, and stick to the timeline.
 Check off the checklist as things get accomplished.